Miserable failure never totally disappears from Google

 Miserable failure George W. Bush

-For two years, when Google users typed “miserable failure” for their search term, George W. Bush was instant cash at the top of the list, first for his biography and later for images.
+For two years, when Google users typed “miserable failure” for their search term, George W. Bush was fast cash at the top of the list, first for his biography and later for images.
 Pranksters built the miserable failure scheme, known as a Google bomb, after former Democratic Missouri congressman Dick Gephardt applied the term to the Bush administration.
 Bush supporters eventually retaliated by Google-bombing Jimmy Carter, Hillary Clinton and uber-liberal Michael Moore as miserable failures.

 Miserable failure results today